The Lavender Menace Queer Books Archive is being established:

 - To create a database of these and other books, both older and newer.

 - To make this database interactive on a website with reviews and a blog about queer and LGBT+ books (those by or about queer and LGBT+ people or involved with queer and LGBT+ history).

-- To take part in events such as meetings about queer and LGBT+ writing, history and theatre, and run bookstalls, in order to promote queer and LGBT+ writing and bookselling.
+- To take part in or organise events such as meetings about queer and LGBT+ writing, history and theatre, and run bookstalls, in order to promote queer and LGBT+ writing and bookselling.

 When Lavender Menace was opened in the 1980s, and 1990s as West & Wilde, we were part of a burgeoning interest in lesbian and gay literature.
 We had many bestsellers from independent lesbian and gay presses and large publishers began to offer openly lesbian and gay books.
 It was a vibrant time for both writers and readers.

 Now, nearly 40 years later, publishers such as Gay Men’s Press, Onlywomen Press and Brilliance Books have closed, while large publishers have reduced the size of their earlier catalogues.
 Many of the original titles we stocked, once very popular, are hard to find.

 At the same time, an even larger new wave of queer and LGBT+ books is being published very often replacing the old with the new.
 But the titles from all eras are part of our community’s identity.
 They provide us with a story in a society where we have often been silenced.